 CANDIDATE ELECTIONS APPLICATION

-Thank you for your interest in a position on the Associated Students, Inc. (ASI) Board of Directors or the Union WELL Board of Directors.
-The 2017 General Election will be held April 12th and 13th.
-Candidates for the ASI Board of Directors or Union WELL Board of Directors should complete the ASI Candidate Election Application or Union WELL Candidate Election Application for ASI Independent Candidate before 4pm, March 8, 2019.
+Thank you for your interest in a position on the Associated Students, Inc. (ASI) Board of Directors.
+The 2019 General Election will be held April 9th and 10th.
+Candidates for the ASI Board of Directors must complete the Candidate Election Application for ASI Presidential Ticket or Candidate Election Application for ASI Independent Candidate before 4pm, March 8, 2019.

-CAMPAIGNING May not begin prior to Monday, March 27, 2017, 7:00 a.m.
+CAMPAIGNING May not begin prior to Monday, March 25, 2019, 7:00 a.m.
 Onset of campaigning is time specific!
-Campaigning may not occur prior to official onset of campaigning period!!
+Campaigning may not occur prior to official onset of campaigning period!
 Please read and refer to the ASI Elections Code for details!!